Welcome to our class page, here we will keep you up to date with relevant information and some photographs detailing our learning.

 We recently added cornflour to water; the resulting mixture is known as a non-Newtonian fluid.
-This mixture is similar to the sand/water mixture, in that the tiny cornflour particles remain seperate from the water.
+This mixture is similar to the sand/water mixture, in that the tiny cornflour particles remain separate from the water.
 Ask the children to describe how it felt.
 We left this mixture overnight to see if the water would evaporate, leaving the cornflour behind and confirming that it was reversible.
-Unfortunately, some concienciously-clean and organised person (certainly not Mr Scott!) cleaned the bowl.

 Chinese New Year

-Our whirlwind dance session, incorporating Chinese fans into our routine, for added flourish, was performed for the juniors at the end of the day.
+Our special dance session incorporated Chinese fans into our routine for added flourish and was performed for the juniors at the end of the day.
 We spent the morning researching Chinese culture, cuisine and education, to enable us to create a factual text persuading tourists to visit the country.
 We also made Chinese lanterns and tangram images.

 We have been studying simple jazz tunes, and using the glockenspiel to play a tune.
-Originally we had to find the pulse (the beat) and specify the various instruments we could hear.
+Originally we explored the pulse (the beat) and specified the various instruments we could hear.
 We then indicated the rhythm and tune by creating our own unique movements.

 Gymnastics in PE

-Having begun by discovering gymnastic shapes, we then incorporated them into jumps and leaps.
-Our next steps involved balancing on points and patches.
+Having begun by exploring and improving our gymnastic shapes, we then incorporated them into jumps and leaps.
+Our next steps involved balancing on points and larger body parts.
 Ask the children to describe (or show you a picture of) which is which.